tuohybuoy/BI_Guardrails_Project/README.md

 ![Select Min Chance of Detecting Diff](common/images/Select_Min_Chance_of_Detecting_Diff.png)

-5) Choose *Max Chance of False Positive*, the maximum likelihood that a given difference is due to random chance when a "true" difference does not exist.
+5) Choose *Max Chance of False Positive*, the maximum acceptable chance that a random difference may appear significant when a "true" difference does not exist.
 This corresponds to the notion of statistical significance.
 The typical cutoff is 5%, and often lower.
 The lower the significance cutoff, the more the tool focuses on larger groups with larger differences that are less likely to be artifacts of random chance.

 ![Select Max Chance of False Positive](common/images/Select_Max_Chance_of_False_Positive.png)